 Heather Graham discovered her passion for acting at an early age and caught the attention of filmmakers with her breakout role in Gus Van Sant’s Drugstore Cowboy, for which she received an Independent Spirit Award nomination.
 Graham went on to score unforgettable roles in the 1997 classic Boogie Nights, for which she received the MTV Movie Award for Best Breakthrough Performance, and 1999’s Austin Powers: The Spy Who Shagged Me.
 Also in 1999, Graham was named ShoWest Female Star of Tomorrow.
 Up next, Graham will star in Cherry opposite James Franco and Heartland opposite Dennis Quaid and Zac Efron.
 Most recently, she starred in Judy Moody and the Not Bummer Summer, 5 Days of War, Scream4 (2011) and opposite Bradley Cooper, Ed Helms and Zach Galifinakis in The Hangover (2010).
 She also starred with a stellar ensemble in Emilio Estevez’s Bobby, about the assassination of Robert F. Kennedy, which premiered at the 2006 AFI Film Festival.

-David Ryan has worked at Goldman Sachs for over 19 years, and is currently president of Goldman Sachs in Asia Pacific ex -Japan and head of Investment Banking Division in Asia Pacific Ex-Japan.
-David serves on the firm’s Management Committee, Client and Business Standards Committee, and Asia Pacific Management Committee.
+David Ryan worked at Goldman Sachs for 22 years, the last 9 in Asia, ultimately serving as the President of Asia Pacific ex-Japan.
+David served on the firm’s Management Committee, Client and Business Standards Committee, and chaired its Asia Pacific Management Committee.
+David remains a Senior Director of Goldman Sachs and also serves on the board of Mapletree Investments, a company wholly owned by Temasek.
 David earned a BA in Economics and Political Science from Yale University.
-David and his family have lived in Asia since 2005 and have been active supporters of CCF.
+David and his family lived in Asia from 2005-2013 before relocating back to the United States.
+They are active supporters of CCF.

 Caroline Ryan spent her career as an equity derivatives trader for Susquehanna Financial Group and Goldman Sachs, and holds a BS in Economics with concentrations in Finance and Management from the Wharton School at the University of Pennsylvania.
 Caroline and her family live in Singapore, from where she makes frequent trips to Phnom Penh and CCF.